Talking with Liberals

 Background | What do you say? | Love for God | Running on Empty | An Open Mind?

 I grew up in a liberal church.
 The New England Congregational Church was flourishing in the 1950s but had quickly gone from okay to bad when I was there in the 1960s.
 It was a little like going into a hospital room when someone is dying.
-Something was seriously wrong but nobody dared talk about it.
+Something was seriously wrong, but nobody dared talk about it.
 Life went on seemingly as usual.
 Or perhaps I should say, death proceeded to take over and slowly devastate what was left living.
-Although this is one experience that I share below, I have seen the same thing again and again happen.
+Although this is one experience that I share below, I have seen the same thing happen again and again.

-Starting in the 1800s, knowledge started to rapidly increase.
+Starting in the 1800s, knowledge began to increase rapidly.
 A great oozing confidence in man’s ability arose.
 Before that time, man was humbled by his ignorance.
 It is not that people in that time knew much more than a hundred years before them, but they felt they did.
 More importantly, it was at this time that he was able to drop his superstition toward various objects.
-The sun, the blood system and material objects were being better understood.
+The sun, the blood system, and material objects were being better understood.

-Compared to our knowledge today, they knew hardly anything.
-Children know more today than doctors back then.
+Compared to what we know today, they knew hardly anything.
+Children know more today than doctors did back then.
 We surely would ridicule their confidence.
 And yet for them, this knowledge was very significant.
-Up until that time, people held a special reverence for certain natural objects like a special rock or clump of trees and the powerful spirits that they believed were semi-attached to those items.
+Up until that time, people held a special reverence for certain natural objects, like a special rock or a clump of trees, and the powerful spirits they believed were semi-attached to them.

 At first, the number of people who began to drop their superstitions was very small, but as time went on, more and more people came to strip God out of the world.
 They came to understand that the world they thought existed was quite different from what they had believed.
 This allowed some erudite minds to dream up other explanations for the world’s existence.

-They were able to look at the world from a totally different perspective.
+They were able to view the world from a completely different perspective.
 Because of the printing press, knowledge began to flow more quickly and ideas were distributed from continent to continent.
 The American public educational system which originally started off as a means to train people to understand the Bible so that they could be good citizens was slowly corrupted by a group heavily influenced by Dewey.

 This critical perspective also entered the realm of Christianity.
 Pastors and seminary professors turned from being believers to forceful critics.

-Certain theories about the origin of God’s Word by Julius Welhausen (Documentary Hypothesis) and others enabled an increasing number of people to read the scriptures as a critic rather than a believer.
-They now believed the Word of God was just the word of man and began dissecting it to see how it originated and what its real meaning was.
+Certain theories about the origin of God’s Word by Julius Wellhausen (Documentary Hypothesis) and others enabled an increasing number of people to read the scriptures as critics rather than believers.
+They now believed the Word of God was merely the word of man and began dissecting it to determine its origins and its true meaning.
 They thought they knew what they were doing.
 In fact, they were disabling their own faith and destroying themselves and many others.

-They no longer believed in the supernatural and so their treatment of God’s Word naturally excluded any acceptance of the miraculous nature of the teachings of God’s Word including creation and God Himself.
-That is right; they came up with theories on how the concept of God evolved.
+They no longer believed in the supernatural and so their treatment of God’s Word naturally excluded any acceptance of the miraculous nature of the teachings of God’s Word, including creation and God Himself.
+That is right; they developed theories about how the concept of God evolved.
 Simply put, the theory of evolution of our bodies enabled a group of scholars to examine the social and religious understandings in a similar way.
 They believed they naturally evolved among mankind.

 The most important thing to remember, though, is that they both had their own approach to God’s Word.
 They were largely trying to justify their approach and put down the other.

 Liberalism took a big jump here because it sounded more progressive and scientific.
 In fact, it had nothing to do with science because nothing can be proved.
 It is all theory.
-Many of their original assumptions were later found wrong, including their claim that Moses could not have written the Torah because there was no writing back in his time.
+Many of their original assumptions later proved wrong, including their claim that Moses could not have written the Torah because there was no writing in his time.

 Liberalism has gradually dissolved over the past decades because of other more favored approaches to God’s Word, but many of the assumptions are still the same and therefore, very relevant for us today.
 Mainline denominations have been infected with this liberalism and have been dying out ever since people’s faith in God and His Word disappeared.
 No faith, no life.